VSMourya/Sortify/README.md

 Feel free to add different file formats and tweak the file acccording to your own needs and requirements.

+To see the before and after folder stuctures... please refer to the "issues" section of this repo.

 IMPORTANT : Sorting process is irreversible, so first try out with a copy of your data.